0xNotna/0xNotna/README.md

-# Hey There, I'm Notna
+# Hey There, I'm Anton
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I'm an aspiring IT professional transitioning from a delivery background into tech.
+I'm an aspiring IT professional transitioning from a Customer Service/Delivery Driving background into tech.
 My interest in IT started years ago through gaming (Runescape) and grew into a genuine passion for troubleshooting, systems, and cybersecurity.

 Now I'm focused on building real-world skills through labs, personal projects, and certifications like CompTIA A+, Network+, and Security+.
-This GitHub is where I share what I’m learning and working on as I pursue a career in IT support.
+This GitHub is where I share what I’m learning and working on as I pursue a career in IT.

 ## Objective

-Aspiring IT professional with a strong passion for technology and a Love for troubleshooting.
-Transitioning from a non technical background into IT, with a focus on help desk support, endpoint management, and system administration.
-Currently building skills through certifications and personal projects, and seeking an entry-level Help Desk role to apply and grow my technical expertise.
+Currently building skills through certifications and projects, and seeking an entry-level role to apply and grow my technical expertise.

 ## Skills